ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The client MUST NOT assume that all its service limit will be reset at the moment indicated by the reset keyword.
 The server MAY arbitrarily alter the reset paramter value between subsequent requests; for example, in case of resource saturation or to implement sliding window policies.

+### Partition Key Parameter {#ratelimit-partitionkey}

+The "pk" parameter value conveys the partition key associated to the request.
+Servers MAY use the partition key to divide server capacity across different clients and resources.
+Quotas are allocated per partition key.

+## RateLimit Field Examples

 # Server Behavior {#providing-ratelimit-fields}